Expand mobile version menu

 "It seems like the young people don't want to go into the trades anymore.
 They all want to be doctors and lawyers.
 But with a trade, you can always find work and the money is good at the end of the day."

 Salvatore began in his career as an apprentice plumber in Italy.
-After moving to Canada in 1967, he continued his plumbing apprenticeship.
+After moving to Canada, he continued his plumbing apprenticeship.
 After time, he added pipefitting to his arsenal of skills.

 Now, he does various types of pipefitting as well as plumbing.
-Since opening his own business in 1988, Salvatore employs pipefitters and other tradespeople.
+Since opening his own business, Salvatore employs pipefitters and other tradespeople.

 "When I started, I was only 16 and it was very hard work.
 When a truckload of pipes came in, I had to carry them down to a basement.
 Now it is much better.
 We do much less hand labor because there is equipment to help move things."